 - Summary of the ACS Guidelines on Nutrition and Physical Activity

 - ACS Guidelines for Nutrition and Physical Activity

 - Diet and activity factors that affect risks for certain cancers

 American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention

 For most Americans who do not use tobacco, the most important cancer risk factors that can be changed are body weight, diet, and physical activity.
-One-third of all cancer deaths in the United States each year are linked to diet and physical activity, including being overweight or obese, while another third is caused by tobacco products.
+The World Cancer Research Fund estimates that about 20% of all cancers diagnosed in the US are related to body fatness, physical inactivity, excess alcohol consumption, and/or poor nutrition, and thus could also be prevented...

 Although our genes influence our risk of cancer, most of the difference in cancer risk between people is due to factors that are not inherited.
 Avoiding tobacco products, staying at a healthy weight, staying active throughout life, and eating a healthy diet may greatly reduce a person's lifetime risk of developing or dying from cancer.
 These same behaviors are also linked with a lower risk of developing heart disease and diabetes.

 Although these healthy choices can be made by each of us, they may be helped or slowed by the social, physical, economic, and regulatory environment in which we live.
 Community efforts are needed to create an environment that makes it easier for us to make healthy choices when it comes to diet and physical activity.